 Consumer advocates have pushed for a SEP triggered by pregnancy that would allow an uninsured woman to enroll if a health insurance plan if she finds out that she’s pregnant.
 In the final regulations published in February 2015, HHS noted that they had considered this possibility, but ultimately did not include it in the new SEP guidelines.
 They left the door open for the possibility that it could be added at a later date, or added by individual states (New York has since done so).

-For more expansive explanation of these qualifying events, read Qualifying events that can get you coverage, and see our detailed section-by-section explainer of special enrollment periods.
+For a more expansive explanation of these qualifying events, read Qualifying events that can get you coverage, and see our detailed section-by-section explainer of special enrollment periods.